Sex Crimes Defense Attorney Massachusetts

 “I would absolutely recommend Ernie to anyone.”

 He was more than just my lawyer.
 He was my guardian angel during a very scary and desperate time in my life.
 He walked with me every step of the way and looked out for my best interest at every twist and turn.
 He stayed available seven days a week and within moments of my reaching out to him.
+I will be indebted to him forever.
 I knew I was in safe hands even though my matter kept me in constant fear.
 He gave me the courage to keep pushing forward and spent countless hours cheerleading me through an unspeakable experience.

 Diane